Doggo 108

 Correct pattern, correct day +10 Nailed it.

-Wrong pattern uploaded −5 You walked — just the wrong shape.
+Wrong pattern uploaded +5 You still walked — half credit.

-No walk uploaded −10 Missing a day costs the most.
+No walk uploaded −10 Missing a day costs the most — the only way to lose points.

 A perfect week scores +50 personal points.
+Five wrong-shape walks still earn +25.
 Points accumulate across the whole season.

 Uploading more than once on the same day?
 Only your last upload counts.
 If you re-upload a walk, the earlier result is replaced — even if the new score is lower.